yegor256/blog/_posts/2015/nov/2015-11-03-chatbot-better-than-ui-for-microservice.md

 But a user interface doesn't have that luxury.
 It has to be bullet-fast;
 otherwise, I immediately get frustrated.
 The same thing happens to you, right?

-## No Need to Look Cute
+## No Need for Small Talk

 {% badge /images/2015/11/bot-4.jpg 250 %}

-Another advantage of this no-server design is that there is no need to look pretty.
-There is no web interface, no HTML, no CSS, **no graphic design**.
+Another advantage of this no-server design is that there is no need for the "Hi, my name is Jake, and I'll be your serer tonight!" <Oversized grin>!
+There is no web interface, no HTML, no CSS,
+**no graphic design**.
 Perhaps not everybody really likes that.
-Most non-professional users may still prefer to talk to a cute server instead of sticking some paper notes to the board.
+Some non-professional users may still prefer to make small talk with a server instead of sticking some paper notes to the board.
 But if we're dealing with professional computer engineers, they're not that demanding.